code-423n4/docs/awarding/judging-criteria/supreme-court-decisions-fall-2023.md

   definition is the one stated here: https://ethereum.org/en/developers/docs/standards/tokens/erc-20/#body

-- 🟢 <span style="background:yellow">Recommendation:</span> We recommend that C4 staff include the following list of common non-standard token types in the onboarding questionnaire, asking if the sponsor wishes to specifically exclude these tokens from the scope of the contest:
+- Recommendation: We recommend that C4 staff include the following list of common non-standard token types in the onboarding questionnaire, asking if the sponsor wishes to specifically exclude these tokens from the scope of the contest:
 _We recognize these mechanisms as in-scope by default, and suggest that the sponsor manually opt-out of the following list, which we expect over time will change, based on common mechanisms being used_
 ```
   - Fee on Transfer